Functional Genomics Centre

 Access guidelines and costing

-As an indication, cost for projects entering the FGC starts at £4,000 per genome wide CRISPR knock-out screen in a established cancer cell line with standard characteristics (i.e. normal growth rates, media and serum requirements.
+While we cover the majority of the collaboration costs, we request a contribution from the collaborator to help sustain part of the expenses.
+Costs for projects entering the FGC starts at £4,000 (not including VAT) per genome wide CRISPR knock-out screen in a established cancer cell line with standard characteristics (i.e. normal growth rates, media and serum requirements.
 Exact costs will vary depending on the complexity of the experimental setup).
 This cost will include:

 Eligibility

-To access the Functional Genomics Centre's screening capabilities you should be one of:
+To access the FGC's screening capabilities you should be either:

-If you are unsure of your eligibility, please contact us at [email protected]
+If you are unsure of your eligibility, please contact [email protected]

 How to apply